OCA/sale-workflow/sale_stock_delivery_address/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module allows to specify a different delivery address per sales order line, splitting deliveries if needed.
-Also you can specify different stock locations associated to those addresses, then the sales order procurements will be run from this location.
+Also, you can specify different stock locations associated to those addresses, then the sales order procurements will be run from this location.